dmx-systems/dmx-documentation/docs/installation.rst

 DMX is a web application.
 The **DMX Server** is a (Jetty based) web server.
 The **DMX Webclient** acts as the user interface.
 It runs in a regular web browser.

-The DMX server is written in Java.
+The DMX Server is written in Java.
 It can be installed on any platform which supports Java, in particular Windows, macOS, and Linux.

 There are 2 DMX installation types: